Do you ever feel numb or helpless because of all the problems the world faces each day?

 - Stop practicing “Cafeteria Catholicism.”
 We can’t pick and choose what we believe and still be authentically Catholic.
-Follow the Magisterium and authentically practice our faith, trusting that two millennia of Church history and teaching are far superior to what we may come up with on our own. ”Be Catholic, really, faithfully, unapologetically Catholic, and the future will have the kind of articulate and morally mature leaders it needs.”
-(Archbishop Charles Chaput)
+Follow the Magisterium and authentically practice our faith, trusting that two millennia of Church history and teaching are far superior to what we may come up with on our own.
+Do not support political candidates who promote abortion. ”Be Catholic, really, faithfully, unapologetically Catholic, and the future will have the kind of articulate and morally mature leaders it needs.”
+(Archbishop Emeritus Charles Chaput)

 - We can’t explain or defend what we don’t know.
 We may be indifferent to challenges the Church faces because we don’t understand them.
 We may believe the lies and half-truths being said about Catholicism because we have forgotten or never bothered to learn the truth of what the Church teaches.
 Poor faith formation for a generation of Catholics is one of the biggest problems the Church faces today.
 We have to study our faith-the Bible, the Catechism, parish adult education and a number of online resources are readily available.